bareos/bareos/manuals/en/developers/gui-interface.md

 select all files.
 This query could be time consuming.

 `hardlink` list is always composed of a serie of two numbers (jobid, fileindex).
-This information can be found in the LinkFI field of the LStat packet.
+This information can be found in the LinkFileIndex (LinkFI) field of the LStat packet.

 The `path` argument represents the name of the table that Bvfs will